wonma/My-Learning-Tracker/log.md

 ## 24~25 Nov 2018 - Day 25

 ### JavaScript Bootcamp in Udemy
-:speech_balloon:
+:speech_balloon: So glad that I can code everyday.

-:small_orange_diamond: upgraded hangman logic/code with...
+:small_orange_diamond: met these new concepts of..
 - Promise (resolve, rejcect)
   : more intuitive way to construct asynchronous execution with built-in error handler (compared to callback formation)